 Entering into a covenant marriage would be voluntary and free, as the bill states, "no fees will be charged for issuing or designating covenant marriage licenses" via county clerks.
 The concept of a covenant marriage is tied to conservative Christianity, and according to Lone Star Live, prominent Republicans such as the U.S. House Speaker Mike Johnson and former Arkansas Gov. Mike Huckabee entered covenant marriage.

-Additionally, Vasut filed another bill, HB 732, which would amend a section of the Texas Family Code that permits the annulment of marriages on the grounds of "impotence."
+Additionally, Vasut filed another bill, HB 732, which would repeal a section of the Texas Family Code that permits the annulment of marriages on the grounds of "impotence."
 Current language allows for the annulment of a marriage if either spouse was "permanently impotent" at the time of marriage and their partner was unaware.

 Advocates suggest these bills promote traditional family values and encourage couples to solve marital problems.
 On the other hand, critics argue the bills fail to take into account domestic violence cases and endorse religious marriages.